bengbmccoy/COMP9331_Assignment/README.md

 ToDo:
 - Fix the disconnection of blocked users
 - Accept only phone numbers as usernames
+- time checking of tempIDs and contact logs

 - Properly documented report
 - Code quality and comments